A Global Storytelling Book for Children From Childsplay International

 ABOUT US

-ChildsPlay International (CPI) is a non-profit that works to promote greater opportunities for play where it has been curtailed — for example, because of war, famine, or natural disaster.
+ChildsPlay International (CPI) is a non-profit that works to promote greater opportunities for play and free education where it has been curtailed — for example, because of war, famine, or natural disaster.

 Join us as we explore the significance of play, its profound impact on children’s lives and development, and how we are committed to making a positive difference through play-based learning initiatives globally.